 - masses in the heart, such as blood clots or tumors

-People should not confuse an echocardiogram with another diagnostic test called an EKG.
+People should not confuse an echocardiogram with another diagnostic test called an electrocardiogram or EKG.
 An EKG measures the electrical impulses or waves that travel through cardiac muscle tissue.

 The electrical activity in the heart causes the heart muscle tissues to contract and relax, which creates the rhythmic heartbeat that people can hear through a stethoscope.